 Apple Releases New Public Betas of iOS 15 and iPadOS 15

-Apple today seeded new betas of iOS 15 and iPadOS 15 to public beta testers, allowing non-developers to download and test the new updates ahead of their fall release.
-The latest public betas come two weeks after Apple released the previous public betas and are equivalent to the fifth developer betas released yesterday.
+Apple today seeded new betas of iOS and iPadOS 15 to public beta testers, allowing non-developers to download and test the updates ahead of their fall release.
+The fifth public betas come one week after Apple released the fourth public betas.

 Public beta testers who have signed up for Apple's beta testing program can download the iOS and iPadOS 15 updates over the air after installing the proper certificate from the Public Beta website.